 Using some of the characteristics of a polynomial function, such as its zeros and end behavior, a rough sketch of its graph can be drawn.
 For instance, the graph of a polynomial function with the following characteristics can be sketched.

-Its zeros are and As approaches positive infinity, the graph of the function extends upward, and as approaches negative infinity, it extends downward.
+Its zeros are x=-2, x=1 and x=4.
+As x approaches positive infinity, the graph of the function extends upward, and as x approaches negative infinity, it extends downward.